MassTransit/MassTransit/docs/usage/observers.md

 # Observing messages

 MassTransit supports a number of message observes, making it possible to monitoring when messages are received, consumed, sent, and published.
 Each type of observer is configured separately, keeping the interfaces lean and focused.

 <div class="alert alert-warning">
 <b>Warning:</b>
     Observers should not be used to modify or intercept messages.
-To intercept messages (either to add headers, or modify the message contents), create a new or use an existing middleware component.
+To intercept messages (either to add headers,or modify the message contents), create a new or use an existing middleware component.
 </div>

 ## Observing received messages

 To observe received messages immediately after they are delivered by the transport, create a class that implements the `IReceiveObserver` interface, and connect it to the bus as shown below.

 ```csharp
 public class ReceiveObserver : IReceiveObserver